Epic Code LAB7040 Parathyroid Hormone-Related Peptide, Plasma

 Method Description

 The parathyroid hormone-related peptide (PTHrP) assay is a plate-based chemiluminescent assay utilizing an anti-PTHrP rabbit-polyclonal antibody for capture and an acridinium ester anti-PTHrP goat-polyclonal antibody for detection.
-The assay targets 1-86 PTHrP.(Ashrafzadeh-Kian S, Bornhorst J, Algeciras-Schimnich A. Development of a PTHrP chemiluminescent immunoassay to assess humoral hypercalcemia of malignancy.
+The assay targets 1 to 86 PTHrP.(Ashrafzadeh-Kian S, Bornhorst J, Algeciras-Schimnich A. Development of a PTHrP chemiluminescent immunoassay to assess humoral hypercalcemia of malignancy.
 Clin Biochem.
-2022;105-106:75-80. doi: 10.1016/j.clinbiochem.2022.04.005)
+2022;105-106:75-80. doi:10.1016/j.clinbiochem.2022.04.005)

 CPT Code Information